APogue/1D-Finite-Element-Codes-Matlab/README.md

 ## Context

-This repository consists of one-dimensional finite element codes.
-To learn the basics of a subject, during my Ph.D., I use to derive all the equations and write a simple finite element code to run some tests.
+This repository contains Matlab implementation of one-dimensional finite element codes.
+During my Ph.D. studies, to learn the basics of a subject, I use to derive all the equations and write a simple finite element code to run some tests.
 The experience gained during that stage greatly helped me when I had to extend it towards more complicated theory, complex geometry and two-dimensional cases.
 I hope someone who has just started the graduate studies would greatly benifit from these simple implementations.

 ## How to use the code?